eyalatiri/breast_cancer/README.md

 NumPy 1.23.x

-Each application runs on a different port and communicates via URL redirection, ensuring stability and reproducibility.
+->Each application runs on a different port and communicates via URL redirection, ensuring stability and reproducibility.

-🛠 Technologies
+🛠 **Technologies**

 Language: Python 3.9